 If a student decides to change his/her declared program of study, the student must be in good academic standing or eligible for readmission and meet the entrance requirements for the new degree program in effect at the time of admission to the new program.
 The student must submit a completed Graduate Change of Academic Program Application (no fee required) to the Graduate Admissions office at his/her home campus.
-Graduate Change of Academic Program Applications are available at campus Admissions offices and online at trojan.troy.edu/graduateschool/forms.html.
+Graduate Change of Academic Program Applications are available at campus Admissions offices and online.
 Final approval to change programs will be granted by the appropriate academic dean consistent with change of program procedures established by that college.

 Courses previously credited to the former program will be evaluated for acceptability for the new degree program through the process of Petition for Transfer of Graduate Credit evaluation.
-Petition for Transfer of Graduate Credit forms are available from any graduate program office or online at trojan.troy.edu/graduateschool/forms.html.
+Petition for Transfer of Graduate Credit forms are available from any graduate program office or online.
 Grades below a "B" will not be considered for transfer, and any loss of credit will be reported to the student and the Financial Aid Office, if applicable.
 All grades from work attempted in the first graduate program will contribute to the cumulative grade point average, unless the credit is older than eight years.
 All graduate programs requires a cumulative grade point average of a 3.0.